HShaw215/All_Mixed_Up/README.md

 ## All Mixed UP

-All Mixed Up is a DJ Setlist creator that randomly generates playlists for performances based a given set time.
-Holding all possible songs in a personal databse, playlists are returned in key order so that songs can be easily mixed in without any additional planning required.
+All Mixed Up is a DJ Setlist creator that randomly generates playlists for performances based on a given set time.
+Holding all possible songs in a personal database, setlists are returned in key order so that songs can be easily mixed in without any additional planning required.

 ## Tech Stack